8ta4/say/DONTREADME.md

 > Does this tool run automatically after a system reboot?
 (Planned)

-Yes, `say` uses macOS Launch Agents to start itself automatically.
+Yes, `say` uses macOS Launch Agents to start itself automatically in the background.

 > What happens if this tool stops unexpectedly?
 (Planned)

-`say` also uses macOS Launch Agents to restart itself automatically.
+`say` also uses macOS Launch Agents to restart itself automatically in the background.

 > Why not use Login Items?